EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 OperationalLife[r,t]
 +++++++++
-La ecuación (4) muestra el Operational Life para PPHROR002, para todos los escenarios.
+The equation (4) shows the Operational Life for PPHROR002, for every scenario.

-OperationalLife=60 Años   (4)
+OperationalLife=60 Years   (4)

 Source:
    This is the source.